-Step 3: After copying the DKIM keys, login to your domain provider dashboard.
-Find the page for updating the DNS records of your domain.
+Step 3: After copying the DKIM keys, log in to the dashboard on your domain provider website.
+Find the page where you can update the DNS records of your domain.
 It also can be called Advanced DNS, DNS Management, Record Server Management or Advanced Settings, etc.

 When you located the DNS management.
-Click on “Add” to another TXT record ,you can then copy the key you generated from your email service provide to the TXT Value, the email service provider will also give you what to enter in the Host.
-Note that this process can take up to 3 days to propagate.
+Click on “Add” to another TXT record , you can then copy the key you generated from your email service provider to the TXT Value, the email service provider will also give you what to enter in the Host.
+Note that this process can take up to 72 hours to propagate.

 Sender Policy Framework (SPF)

 (Sender Policy Framework SPF) is an email authentication method that helps verify that the sending IP allows sending on behalf of the sender domain.
 SPF technology is one means of identifying the sender of an email and provides an additional means of filtering email to determine whether spam exists.
-To illustrate, let’s say you are a domain(business) owner and you’re using Getresponse or SendPulse to send emails to your customer or subscribers.
-SPF tells your subscribers (recipients) email server that Getresponse or SendPulse is allowed to send emails on behalf of your domain.
+To illustrate, let’s say you are a business(domain) owner and you’re using Getresponse or SendPulse to send emails to your customers or subscribers.
+SPF tells your subscribers (recipients) email server e.g., Gmail that Getresponse or SendPulse is allowed to send emails on your behalf.

 How to setup SPF

-To setup SPF for your domain.
-It is the same as shown above for DKIM.
+To set up SPF for your domain is just like DKIM setup as shown above.
 Just follow the steps for DKIM setup to step 3.
-The host and TXT value is different for SPF configuration.
-You get the values from email service provider and paste in.
-That’s all.
+The host and TXT value differ from DKIM for SPF configuration.
+You get the values from an email service provider and paste them in.

 How Does SPF Work

-SPF establishes a way to receive mail servers to ensure that mail received from a domain is sent from a host authorized by the administrator of that domain.
-In three simple steps you can understand how SPF works.
+SPF offers a way to authenticate that mail from a particular domain is actually sent from the administrator of the domain.
+The following steps show how SPF works.

-- Domain administrators publish policies that define which mail servers are allowed to send email for that domain as i had shown in the previous section.
-This policy is called an SPF record and appears as part of your domain’s overall DNS records.
+- Administrators define which mail servers are permitted to send email for their domain by publishing policies.
+This policy is called an SPF record and it is included in your domain’s overall DNS records.

-- The incoming mail server then decides whether to approve, reject, or flag the email message using the rules specified in the SPF record for the sending domain.
+- The incoming mail server then decides whether to approve, reject, or flag the email message using the rules defined in the SPF record for the sending domain.

 Will SPF increase email deliverability?

-SPF helps to prevent spam communications from being sent from your domain.If your domain doesn’t employ SPF, receiving mail servers can’t verify that messages that appear to be from your domain are actually from you.
-Receiving servers may send valid messages to spam folders or reject valid messages if you don’t use SPF.
-Although it still depends on receiving server but overall SPF increases deliverability.
+Your domain must employ SPF to prevent spam from being sent from it.
+Without SPF, accepting mail servers cannot verify that messages appearing to come from your domain come from you.
+Emails might end up in spam folders or be rejected if your server doesn’t use SPF.
+Even though it still depends on the receiving server, SPF does increase deliverability.

 Domain-based Message Authentication, Reporting, and Conformance (DMARC)

-DMARC is an email authentication, policy, and reporting protocol.
-It is based on SPF and DKIM protocols.
-DMARC is used to improve and monitor the domain’s protection of fraudulent emails, and publish policies for handling failed email recipients.
+A policy for handling failed email recipients is published by DMARC, an email authentication, policy, and reporting protocol.
+It is based on DKIM and SPF protocols.
+It helps protect domains against fraudulent emails and makes policies available for handling failed recipients or emails.
 It also allows domain owners to request reports from recipient email servers about messages that appear to be sent from their domain but are not properly verified.

 How Does DMARC Work

 - Domain administrator publishes a policy.
-The policy defines the domain email authentication practices and how receiving mail servers should handle mail that violates this policy.
+The policy defines the domain email authentication practices and how receiving mail servers should handle mail that does not conform to this policy defined.
 This DMARC policy is listed as part of the domain’s overall DNS records.

-- When a receiving mail server receives an incoming email, it uses DNS to look up the DMARC policy for the domain contained in the message’s header.
-The receiving server then checks the message for DKIM and SPF authentication.
+- When a receiving mail server receives an incoming email, it checks DNS record to find the DMARC policy for the domain contained in the header of the message.
+The receiving server then checks the message the DNS for DKIM and SPF for authentication.

-- After evaluation of the message.
+- When the message has been evaluated.
 The server is ready to apply the sending DMARC policy to decide whether to accept, reject, or otherwise flag the email message.